Education in Cambodia

 GPE’s second grant has helped Cambodia achieve the following results:

-- 2,420 community early childhood education teachers and core parents have been trained and received materials through the project,
+- 2,895 community early childhood education teachers and core parents have been trained and received materials through the project,

 - 2,130 school principals have completed leadership training

 - 142,655 students received project-financed scholarships,